GWTReact/gwt-interop-utils/DOCUMENTATION.md

     CommonDataObject example = JSON.parse(jsonData);
 ```

-The exact same CommonDataObject class can be used on the server and all the methods would work as they do on
+The exact same <code>CommonDataObject</code> class can be used on the server and all the methods would work as they do on
 the client.
 On the server, the <code>Array.create()</code> method would instantiate the JavaArray
 emulation class instead of a native javascript Array.
 Calling <code>StringMap.create()</code> instantiates
-the JavaStringMap emulation class.
+the JavaStringMap emulation class. <code>StringMap.create()</code>

+#### 3.2 Standard Java Collection Integration

+You can use an instance of Array much like you would any other Java collection, both on the client and server e.g.

 ```java
         Array<String> a1 = Array.create();